-In short, no one wated to come forward to confirm exactly where the dogs came from.
+In short, no one wanted to come forward to confirm exactly where the dogs came from.

 This wasn’t good enough.
 We needed to make sure that this wouldn’t happen again, so we asked the Christchurch City Council to create a policy to ensure that dogs won’t be used in tests like this in the future.

-The good news is that the Christchurch City Council Dog Control Policy 2016 states that:
+The good news is that we didn't need to, they already had a policy in place!
+The Christchurch City Council Dog Control Policy 2016 states that:

 “No dog will be released from the shelter into the ownership of any person or organisation which may use the dog for the purposes of research in which the dog is subjected to physical operations or treatment causing changes, whether temporary or permanent.”

 Now, we’re going bigger than just Christchurch.
 We’re going to be approaching all City Councils and asking each of them to adopt policies preventing dogs from being taken from pounds and used in scientific procedures.
 We’re going to need your help to make this happen so keep an eye out for updates!